oxford-dev-tutorials/git-and-github-essentials/L03 mac git configuration/README mac git configuration.md

 # Git Configuration

+Git requires a couple of configuration options to be set.

-Enter these two commands, replacing your git user name and email address
+To do this, enter these two commands, replacing user name and email address.

+These values will be stamped on every commit into a repo so you might want to consider anonymising your email address if you don't want it publicly disclsed.

 ```sh
 git config --global user.name "YOUR-GITHUB-ACCOUNT-NAME"